-In addition to the dividend Progressive Credit Union also made a financial return to members by transferring €200,000 to a Community and Social Responsibility Reserve to fund sponsorship applications for social, cultural, educational and charitable purposes from members of the credit union.
-We propose to transfer a further €200,000 this year.
+However Progressive Credit Union made a financial return to members by transferring €250,000 in 2018 to the Community and Social Responsibility Reserve to fund sponsorship applications for social, cultural, educational and charitable purposes from members of the credit union.
+We propose to transfer a further €260,000 this year.

-Our Loan Book is €48.3 million at 30 September 2018, an increase of 6% on the previous year.
+Our Loan Book is €56.5 million at 30 September 2019, an increase of 17% on the previous year.